Find businesses who can help you enjoy hunting in areas managed by DOC.

 The Far North has numerous hunting reserves scattered around the Kaitaia area, from Mangamuka in the south to Te Paki in the north.
 Pigs are generally the main animal hunted in these reserves, although possums and game birds are hunted on occasion.

-The Auckland Area Office issues permits for hunting in two reserves.
+DOC issues permits for hunting in the Mangatawhiri Forest Conservation Area.
 Pigs and goats are generally the only animals hunted, although escaped deer are occasionally encountered.

 There are two hunting blocks on Great Barrier Island.
 Pigs are the only animals hunted on Great Barrier.
 A hunting permit is required.

-The Warkworth Area Office issues permits for hunting in three reserves.
+DOC issues permits for hunting in three reserves in the North Auckland area.
 Goats are generally the only animals hunted in these reserves.
 A hunting permit is required.